Close

 It depends on where you live.
 Filing fees usually range between $300 and $500.
 If this sounds steep, you may be able to apply for a filing fee waiver.

-You'll also incur fees to serve your spouse and if you use a lawyer, which can increase your costs to tens of thousands of dollars.
+You'll also incur fees to serve your spouse and, if you use an attorney, you will have lawyer fees.
+These fees can increase your costs to tens of thousands of dollars.
 However, you can avoid many of these additional costs by engaging in an uncontested divorce.

 Do I have to take a parenting class?

 If you have children, the state requires you to complete a class before granting the divorce.
-This is the protocol for all divorcing parents of minor children in the state.
+This is the protocol for all divorcing parents of minor children in Illinois.
 Some people find the class helpful; others do not.
 Regardless, it’s part of the mandatory process.

-Note that the class will be at least four hours long, and you'll be required to pay a fee for it.
+Note that the class will be at least four hours long, and you'll be required to pay a fee to take the class.